NalinDalal/Cohort-3-Web3/week-15/readme.md

 }}
 ```

-do for Subtraact, Multiply, Divide
+do for Subtract, Multiply, Divide

 ### View

 In Solidity, the view keyword indicates that the function does not modify the state of the blockchain.

 It is a type of function modifier that tells the Ethereum Virtual Machine (EVM) that the function is read-only and will not alter any state variables or perform any operations that would require a transaction.

 ### Two Types of Function

 State-changing functions: Functions that modify state variables, interact with other contracts, or send/receive Ether require a transaction and are considered "non-view" functions.

 View functions: These are functions that only read from the blockchain state (like reading a variable) but do not modify it.
 They can be called without creating a transaction and do not consume gas when called externally via a call.

 # Inheritance

 Have a parent contract, and a child contract-> vehicle.sol, car.sol

 # For Loop-> for_loop.sol

 # if_else-> if-else.sol

 # Mappings